John A. Macdonald Legacy Review

 • MacDonald both hurt and helped, lets look at both sides.

-by MisterD, almost 3 years ago
+by MisterD, about 5 years ago

 I believe the statue should be in Victoria park with an explanation of how he both hurt and helped all of us.
 His accomplishments were many and you can easily condemn his dark side but consider the alternative.
 Without his accomplishments there would be no Canada today and the Indian peoples would have suffered far worse under the US.
 Below is a column by Richard Gwyn that summarizes MacDonalds time as Prime Minister far better than I can.